Weixin-Liang/LLM-scientific-feedback/README.md

 ## Usage

+⚠️⚠️⚠️ **Our system currently only supports x86 Linux operating system** because of the ScienceBeam dependency.
+Please let us know if you find solutions for other operating systems!

 To run the code, you need to 1) create a PDF parsing server and run in the background, 2) create the LLM feedback server, 3) open the web browser and upload your paper.
 ### Create and Run PDF Parsing Server